 certification testing: Testing performed under either national or state certification processes to verify voting system conformance to requirements challenged ballot: Ballot provided to an individual who claim they are registered and eligible to vote but whose eligibility or registration status cannot be confirmed when they present themselves to vote.
 Once voted, such ballots must be kept separate from other ballots and are not included in the tabulation until after the voter's eligibility is confirmed.
 Michigan is an exception in that they determine voter eligibility before a ballot is issued.
+See also provisional ballot checksum: Value computed from the content of a document or data record.
+Typically this is the sum of the numeric representations of all the characters in the text.
+Checksums are used to aid in detecting errors or alterations during transmission or storage.

-See also provisional ballot closed primary: Primary election in which voters receive a ballot listing only those candidates running for office in the political party with which the voters are affiliated.
+claim of conformance: Statement by a manufacturer declaring that a specific product conforms to a particular standard or set of standard profiles; for voting systems, NASED qualification or EAC certification provides independent verification of a claim closed primary: Primary election in which voters receive a ballot listing only those candidates running for office in the political party with which the voters are affiliated.
 In some states, non-partisan contests and ballot issues may be included.
 In some cases, political parties may allow unaffiliated voters to vote in their party's primary completed system response time: The time taken from when the voter performs some detectible action to when the voting system completes its response and settles into a stable state (e.g., finishes "painting" the screen with a new page).